mmitch/ox-bb/README.md

 - export code blocks in GeSHi format
 - add export commands to the export menu
 - restrict export to the contents of the `<body>` tag
+- map Org languages to GeSHi languages
+- support offsets and jumps in ordered lists

 resources
 ---------